John F. Kennedy assassination conspiracy theories: Background

-In 1979, the United States House Select Committee on Assassinations (HSCA) agreed with the Warren Commission that Oswald killed Kennedy, but concluded that the commission's report and the original FBI investigation were seriously flawed.
+In 1979, the United States House Select Committee on Assassinations (HSCA) agreed with the Warren Commission that Oswald killed Kennedy but concluded that the commission's report and the original FBI investigation were seriously flawed.
 The HSCA concluded that at least four shots were fired, with a "high probability" that two gunmen fired at Kennedy, and that a conspiracy was probable.
 The HSCA stated that the Warren Commission had "failed to investigate adequately the possibility of a conspiracy to assassinate the President".

 Documents under Section 5 of the President John F. Kennedy Assassination Records Collection Act of 1992 were required to be released within 25 years of October 26, 1992.
 Most of the documents were released on October 26, 2017.
-A provision of the 1992 act allows a President to extend the deadline, and President Trump set a new deadline of October 26, 2021 for the remaining documents to be released.
-In October 2021, Biden further extended the deadline to December 15, 2022, citing delays related to the COVID-19 pandemic.
+A provision of the 1992 act allows a President to extend the deadline, and President Donald Trump set a new deadline of October 26, 2021, for the remaining documents to be released.
+In October 2021, President Joe Biden further extended the deadline to December 15, 2022, citing delays related to the COVID-19 pandemic.
+On December 15, 2022, NARA released an additional 13,173 documents as ordered by President Biden.
+In June 2023, it was reported that NARA had completed the review of the documents with 99% of all documents having been made public.
+Following his return to office on January 23, 2025, President Trump issued an executive order directing the further release of documents related to the assassination, as well as the assassinations of Martin Luther King Jr., and Robert F. Kennedy, with documents expected to be released later in 2025 and afterward.